-Building an image requires of several dependent steps.
-When the build fails, investigation of Salt states results can help you to identify the source of the failure.
-Usual checks when the build fails:
+Building an image requires several dependent steps.
+When the build fails, investigating Salt states results can help identify the source of the failure.
+You can carry out these checks when the build fails:

-• The build host can access the build sources
+- The build host can access the build sources - There is enough disk space for the image on both the build host and the Uyuni server

-- There is enough disk space for the image on both the build host and the Uyuni server - The activation key has the correct channels associated with it - The build sources used are valid - The RPM package with the Uyuni public certificate is up to date and available at /usr/share/susemanager/salt/images/rhn-org-trusted-ssl-cert-osimage1.0-1.noarch.rpm.
+- The activation key has the correct channels associated with it - The build sources used are valid - The RPM package with the Uyuni public certificate is up to date and available at /usr/share/susemanager/salt/images/rhn-org-trusted-ssl-cert-osimage1.0-1.noarch.rpm.
 For more on how to refresh a public certificate RPM, see Create a Build Host.